-The face buttons are Razer’s mecha-tactile action buttons which feel extremely soft to the touch, but offer great tactile feedback.
-Chances are that you’ll never go back to using anything else once you take an inkling to this.
+The face buttons are Razer’s mecha-tactile action buttons which feel extremely soft to the touch but offer great tactile feedback.
+Chances are that you’ll never go back to using anything else once you take an inkling of this.
 But some users don’t like the feedback, mind you.

 So, it could be a hit or a miss.